walkamongus/sssd/README.markdown

     * sssd.conf
 * Services
     * sssd daemon
+* Execs
+    * the authconfig command is run to enable or disable the PAM mkhomedir.so functionality

 ###Beginning with sssd

-Install SSSD with default config file:
+Install SSSD with a bare default config file:

      class {'::sssd': }